Staff Information

 19. Special requirements for reading of depositions or other material onto the record at trial.

 No special requirements.
-The Court will address any specific issues as they arise.
+The Court will address any issue as the need arises.

 20. Preference for written motion and/or brief for judgment as a matter of law or judgment on the pleadings when such motion is made during trial.